Did you know?

 After 20 minutes of interaction, your guide will motion for the group to quietly back away from the whale and return slowly to the vessel.
 After exiting the water onto the vessel’s duckboard, the next group of Swimmers will then enter the water for their chance to swim with these whales.

 So whilst we talk about swimming with a whale, in reality the whale interaction is really the whale swimming with us.
-The encounters have to be, and should be, very much on their terms rather than ours, where they are responding to our invitation to come for a visit.
+The encounters have to be, and should be, very much on their terms rather than ours, where they are responding to our invitation to come for a shared encounter.

 Aggressive swimming, or zooming up in a boat and dropping swimmers literally on top of the whales has a very predictable outcome almost every time - the sudden (and expected) end to any possibility of an encounter evidenced by the whales heading off into the distance at a great rate of knots.